Definition:

 1. Strategic alignment: Ensures that activities are aligned with the organization's objectives.

-2. Data-driven decision making: Provides concrete information to support decisions.
+2. Data-driven decision making: They provide concrete information to support decisions.

-3. Progress monitoring: Allows you to monitor progress towards established goals.
+3. Progress monitoring: Allows you to track progress towards established goals.

-4. Problem identification: Helps to detect areas that need improvement.
+4. Problem identification: They help to detect areas that need improvement.

-5. Motivation: Set clear goals for teams and individuals.
+5. Motivation: They establish clear goals for teams and individuals.

 Types of KPIs: